zyuxuan0115/weekly-meeting/_posts/2023-11-10-pkey-multithreading.markdown

 // ... application runs here
 ```

-- if the application needs to update the data at 'ptr', it can gain access, do the update, then remove its write access:
+- if the application needs to update the data at `ptr`, it can gain access, do the update, then remove its write access:

 ```c++
 pkey_set(pkey, 0); // clear PKEY_DISABLE_WRITE